pufengdu/IO8EMMOK/README.md

 # Note
  - __READ__ the source code comments to get more information, regarding how and why this program works, how this program is designed and implemented, and copyright information.
  - Branch 1.3 can load Windows 3.xx in enhanced mode, with W3XStart patch, without restrictions on serial mouse.
 PS/2 mouse is working now.
+ - You may also need [WIN3XLDR](https://github.com/pufengdu/WIN3XLDR) to load Windows 3.x.
  - The W3XStart.COM is a hotfix patch.
 It modifies memory, not the file.
 No need to decompress IO.SYS.
 Call this patch properly in your AUTOEXEC.BAT.
  - Please cite or reference these programs with the author's title and name: Dr. Pu-Feng Du.